-Every user that should be able to create ANF volumes should have one or both of these tokens set on their profile (profiles are explained in section 6.4 of the Administrator Manual):
+Every user that should be able to create ANF volumes should have their createcmjobcertificate property set to yes.
+Then, one or both of the following ANF tokens should be appended to the cloudjob profile:

 - ON\DEMAND\ANF\TOKEN - USER\MANAGED\ANF\TOKEN.